OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

-    We urge you to review Policies of all providers.
+    We urge you to review policies of all providers.

 ' + '